Can Lyme Disease Cause Stomach Pain? GI Symptoms in Children

 Abdominal pain alone rarely means Lyme disease

-Lyme disease can cause gastrointestinal symptoms in children, particularly when the infection affects the nervous system or contributes to dysautonomia.
+Can Lyme disease cause stomach pain?
+Yes.
+Lyme disease can occasionally cause stomach pain and other gastrointestinal symptoms in children, particularly when the infection affects the nervous system or contributes to autonomic dysfunction.
+These symptoms may occur as part of the broader spectrum of Lyme disease symptoms.

-Although abdominal pain is not the most recognized sign of Lyme disease, some children develop nausea, appetite changes, abdominal discomfort, bloating, constipation, diarrhea, or unexplained stomach pain during the course of illness.
+Although stomach pain is not the most recognized sign of Lyme disease, some children develop nausea, appetite changes, abdominal discomfort, bloating, constipation, diarrhea, or other digestive symptoms during the course of illness.

 This broader pattern often contributes to delayed diagnosis, particularly when gastrointestinal complaints overshadow neurologic or systemic symptoms.